- Books, Literature, and Writing»

 I glance at my watch; my date is already ten minutes late.
 When he eventually arrives I’m more alarmed than the alarm.
 He’s a monstrous mountain of a man!
 As he lumbers through the door in a tatty rent-a-tent ‘T’ shirt, my heart sinks.
 Oh, no!
 What if someone I know sees us together?
 I inwardly cringe as I smile at him, ‘Very pleased to meet you.’
 I’m really not but what else can I say?

 Well, you should have done your research first - it’s your own silly fault, I tell myself but I couldn’t have known from the ‘head and shoulders’ picture he’d posted on his profile.
-Perhaps I should have requested a full length photo but the ‘a little overweight’ box he’d ticked in his description made me think in terms of pounds not tons.
-I’m no twiggy myself and was more than willing to date someone slightly rotund.
+Perhaps I should have requested a full-length photo but the ‘a little overweight’ box he’d ticked in his description made me think in terms of pounds not tons.
+I’m no twiggy myself and was more than willing to date someone slightly rotund but you do have your limits.

 ‘Where are the toilets?’ is the first thing he says to me.